Graceville Memorial Park: Heritage listing

 Graceville Memorial Park was listed on the Queensland Heritage Register on 5 September 2006 having satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

 Surviving as a highly visible remnant of the development of the Graceville district, the use of the park for team sports from the 1890s to the present demonstrates the interest in health-promoting recreation that occurred in Queensland from the late 1880s onwards.
 Reflecting the proliferation of recreational sport clubs that occurred during post-war suburban development, a croquet club was established in the park in 1919, and cricket and tennis facilities were operational by 1924.
 The Brisbane City Council's expenditure on a cricket grandstand during the Depression demonstrates the continued importance of sport to Queenslanders during the 1930s.
 The decade after the First World War witnessed demonstrations of grief for those who had died.
 Graceville Memorial Park's War Memorial, with its linked memorial avenue, and rows of memorial bunya and cottonwood trees along Appel and Plumridge Streets, demonstrates the process of grieving that was occurring across Australia in 1920 and is symbolic of both civic mourning and national pride.

 The place demonstrates rare, uncommon or endangered aspects of Queensland's cultural heritage.

 Graceville Memorial Park has features that are now uncommon within a suburban park, such as the handsome and substantial Interwar grandstand and the extensive formal plantings of memorial bunya trees.

 The place is important in demonstrating the principal characteristics of a particular class of cultural places.

 Graceville Memorial Park is important in demonstrating the principal characteristics of its class, having open recreational space, sports facilities, clubhouses and a grandstand within a park whose focal point is a War Memorial and which is bordered by memorial plantings.

 The place is important because of its aesthetic significance.

 As a large open space with fine mature trees, the park has landmark value.
 The memorial avenue of trees delineates the ceremonial approach to the War Memorial and effectively marks the park's southern border.
 The cottonwood and bunya arrangement is also striking in its contrast of alternating size and shape.
-A well-designed and substantial cricket grandstand enhances the aesthetic values of the park and is a fine example of the work of the Brisbane City Architect's Office in the 1930s.
+The park is a fine example of the work of the Brisbane City Architect's Office in the 1930s.

 The place has a strong or special association with a particular community or cultural group for social, cultural or spiritual reasons.

 The war memorial in the park has a strong and continuing association with the wider community as evidence of the impact of a major historic event and as the focal point for the remembrance of that event.
 The park is also important to the local area as a venue for sport and recreation for several generations, having a long-standing association with the Graceville Croquet Club and Western Suburbs District Cricket Club.